tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If a HelloRetryRequest was received, the client MUST verify that the selected NamedGroup matches that supplied in the selected_group field and MUST abort the handshake with an "illegal_parameter" alert if it does not.

-[[TODO: Recommendation about what the client offers.
-Presumably which integer DH groups and which curves.]]

 ####  Diffie-Hellman Parameters {#ffdhe-param}